 You can try shutting them out of the bathroom, but some cats will cry and scratch at the doors so much that it’s not worth the hassle!
 Closed doors can just make them even more curious, so many cat owners just get used to “having an audience!”

 Why Does My Cat Watch Me Shower?

-Don’t forget they may also just simply be waiting for you to finish up so that you can feed them again!
+Don’t forget they may also simply be waiting for you to finish up so that you can feed them again!

 Should I Keep My Cat’s Food and Water Bowls in the Bathroom?
 What About Their Litter Box?

-Some cats however may not get on well with this arrangement, especially if the bathroom is quite a busy place in your house.
-Cats usually like to eat, drink, and toilet in relative peace, so if there are a lot of comings and goings it can be quite off-putting to them.
+For some households, the bathroom may be suitable to store their cat’s food, water, and litter box.
+Some cats, however, may not like the arrangement, especially if the bathroom is a busy place in your house.
+Cats usually like to eat, drink, and use the toilet in relative peace, so if it’s loud and chaotic, it can be off-putting to them.